justanotherdot/justanotherdot/site/posts/reading-review-2019.md

 tags: [software, reading, soft skills, coding]
 ---

 This year came up at roughly sixty books "consumed".
+I've pared the list here down to about forty..
 I say "consumed" because I decided to give audio books a go.
 So while I would normally read about thirty books, I've managed to double that amount by listening to things while I work.

 Things of note: